Camp Lejeune Justice Act [CLJA]

 Damages and Settlement Compensation Awards

 Most believe that a global settlement offer will be made before the case makes its way to a courtroom.
-After all, the facts in some cases will be hard to dispute by the government since they have acknowledged a link between the toxic water and related illness along with the fact that Camp Lejeune was placed on the Comprehensive Environmental Response, Compensation and Liability Act of 1980 in 1989.
+After all, the facts some cases may be hard to dispute by the government since they have acknowledged a link between the toxic water and related illness along with the fact that Camp Lejeune was placed on the Comprehensive Environmental Response, Compensation and Liability Act of 1980 in 1989.
 Or what is more commonly known as a “Superfund” site for “a toxic mess”.

 Even with the indisputable facts, it is far too early to predict the amount of any settlement.
 In these cases, individuals are entitled to compensation for medical expenses, lost wages, loss of earning capacity, out-of-pocket expenses, pain and suffering, and emotional distress, but determining exactly what that amount will be is tough.